HesselM/rpicross_notes/05-xc-userland.md

     > The `userland` repository is downloaded in `rootfs` because the `make install` does not copy the headers of the libraries.

 1. Create build location for `userland` and build with [rpi-generic-toolchain](rpi-generic-toolchain.cmake)

+   > NOTE: make sure you sync the RPi with the VM before compiling userland, otherwise linking might fail due too symlinks which have not been corrected.

     ```
     XCS~$ mkdir -p ~/rpi/rootfs/usr/src/userland/build/arm-linux/release